 If you’re a person wanting to have your family photographed by me, because you feel a connection with me or to my work, I hope you will get started right now with the steps below.
 Let’s capture this crazy, beautiful, hard, messy, fun, full of love time in your life!

 Here are the steps.
 They are all in the questionnaire as well, so if you’re ready to get started, you can head right over there:

-1. Complete this questionnaire.
+1. Complete this questionnaire (watch for new form coming soon for 2018!)
 I’d like to know a little about your family, your story, your experience with family photos, and what draws you to my work.

 2. Read this page to learn what it’s like to have me photograph your family (if you don’t already know), including my standard pricing.
 Think about whether my style suits your desires.
 If you are looking for the photographer with the lowest price, I’m not for you.
 If you’d like styled or posed portraits with props, and everyone looking at the camera, I’d be happy to refer you to some talented friends of mine.
 But if you want to have your real life captured in an authentic and natural way, and you value experience and art, please continue to step 3!